prestoalvarez/zk-pig/README.md

 # Kakarot Controller

-Kakarot Controller is a monorepo containing all the services required for orchestrating Kakarot proving operations.
+The **Kakarot Controller** is a monorepo housing all the services necessary for managing and orchestrating Kakarot proving operations.

+## Contributing

+Interested in contributing?
+Check out our [Contributing Guidelines](CONTRIBUTING.md) to get started!